-- How to file a small claims lawsuit in Mingo, IA.
+- How to file a small claim filing in Mingo, IA.

 - What to expect during a small claim hearing in Mingo, IA.

-- How much going to small claims costs in Mingo, IA.
+- How much does going to small claims costs in Mingo, IA?

-How Do I File A Small Claims Lawsuit in Mingo, IA County?
+How Do I File Small Claims in Mingo, IA County?

 You can always sue an individual Mingo, IA small claims court if they live in Mingo, IA county.
 You can always sue a company in Mingo, IA Small Claims Court if their business is located in Mingo, IA county.